fercevik729/STLKER/README.md

 * /deleteuser (Requires authentication)

 ## Disclaimer
-This program is not intended to provide real-time stock information as it utilizes free publicly available API's by Alpha Vantage
+This program is not intended to provide real-time stock information as it utilizes free publicly available API's by Alpha Vantage which provides information that is slightly delayed.

 ## License
 © Furkan T. Ercevik